White House Reportedly Looking Forward To Mueller Report Release, Trump ‘Just Wants It Out And Over With’

 Top Democrats have continued to allege collusion and conspiracy, however, accusing President Trump of working for Russia despite the fact that Mueller had concluded the opposite.
 Leading the Democratic effort are House Intelligence Chairman Adam Schiff and House Judiciary Chairman Jerry Nadler, both of whom have vocally, and on numerous occasions, accused Trump of working for Vladimir Putin.

-Other Democrats, somewhat more reluctant to directly accused Trump of conspiring with Russia, have urged Barr to release the Mueller report as soon as possible.
-The White House has signaled openness to to the idea, largely agreeing that the report should be released and made available to the public.
+Other Democrats, somewhat more reluctant to directly accuse Trump of conspiring with Russia, have urged Barr to release the Mueller report as soon as possible.
+The White House has signaled openness to the idea, largely agreeing that the report should be released and made available to the public.

 This was confirmed by Politico.

-Citing more than a dozen Trump associates briefed on the matter, the publication reported that the president and his allies are looking forward to the release of the report, demonstrating confidence that it will further solidify Trump’s claims of there being no criminal conspiracy between official Moscow and the Trump campaign.
+Citing more than a dozen Trump associates briefed on the matter, the publication reported that the president and his allies are looking forward to the release of the report, demonstrating confidence that it will further solidify Trump’s claims of there being no criminal conspiracy between Moscow and the Trump campaign.

 Five things to watch for in restricted Mueller report https://t.co/7Ih9PiteWj pic.twitter.com/pvzElRhihG